aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 ### Access the SageMaker Notebook Instance

-Go to outputs section for your stack **pred-maintenance-advanced** in the AWS CloudFormation console
+Go to outputs section for your stack **predictivemaintenance** in the AWS CloudFormation console

 **SageMakerInstance**: Right-click the corresponding link and select Open link in new tab.
 Hint: If the link is not clickable, try copying and pasting it into the address bar of a new web browser window or tab.
 You will be redirected to your SageMaker instance.

 ### Access the Cloud9 IDE

-Go to outputs section for your stack **pred-maintenance-advanced** in the AWS CloudFormation console
+Go to outputs section for your stack **predictivemaintenance** in the AWS CloudFormation console

 **Cloud9IDE**: Right-click the corresponding link and select Open link in new tab.
 Hint: If the link is not clickable, try copying and pasting it into the address bar of a new web browser window or tab.
 You will be redirected to your Cloud9 IDE